hcchuang/hcchuang.github.io/_pages/about.md

    <details>
   <summary>Abstract</summary>
   <div class="abstract-body">

-    Leveraging three independent inventor surveys as ground-truth labels, this paper estimates commercialization probabilities for U.S. patents using modern patent-text embeddings and machine learning.
-We benchmark BERT for Patents, PaECTER, PatSPECTER, and Gemini across multiple patent text fields—title/abstract, claims, brief summary, and combined text—and compare a broad set of classifiers.
-Our preferred Random Forest model using PaECTER title–abstract embeddings achieves strong predictive performance, with ROC-AUC of 84.9% and PR-AUC of 90.4%, and is used to generate out-of-sample commercialization predictions.
-To improve transparency, we use SHAP analysis to identify influential embedding dimensions and map them back to interpretable text patterns.
-We further validate the predictions using independent indicators of patent value, including 12-year renewals and 5-year non-self forward citations.
+    This paper develops a scalable machine-learning measure of U.S. patent commercialization using labels from three inventor surveys and modern patent-text embeddings.
+We benchmark BERT for Patents, PaECTER, PatSPECTER, and Gemini across multiple patent-text fields, including title/abstract, claims, brief summary, and combined text, and compare a broad set of classifiers.
+Our preferred model, Random Forest using PaECTER title-and-abstract embeddings, achieves strong predictive performance, with ROC-AUC of 84.9% and PR-AUC of 90.4%, and is used to generate out-of-sample commercialization predictions.
+To improve transparency, we convert SHAP-ranked embedding dimensions into human-readable patent phrases, making transformer-based predictions more interpretable.
+We further validate the predictions using patent renewals and forward citations.
 The results provide a scalable way to measure commercialization and study how patented inventions move toward market use.

   </div>
 </details>

 3. _Classifying Hedge Fund Strategies with Large Language Models: Systematic vs. Discretionary Performance_ (with Chung-Ming Kuan)[\[paper\]](/files/ManMachineHFR_20250420.pdf){:target="_blank"}[\[slide\]](/files/ManMachineHFR_slide.pdf)
    <small>2025 FMA Asia Pacific Conference, European Financial Management Association 2025 Annual Meeting, Greece; Quantitative Finance Workshop 3 (Asset Pricing &amp; Risk Management), IMS-NUS, Singapore; 26th Conference on the Theories and Practices of Securities and Financial Markets.</small>